gardener/landscapercli/docs/reference/landscaper-cli_quickstart_uninstall.md

 ## landscaper-cli quickstart uninstall

-command to uninstall the landscaper and OCI registry (from the install command) in a target cluster
+command to uninstall Landscaper and OCI registry (from the install command) in a target cluster

 ```
 landscaper-cli quickstart uninstall --kubeconfig [kubconfig.yaml] [flags]